McBrez/MstLab/README.md

 * DatabaseConfig
 	Dictionary containing database specific configuration.

+* ChangeIntervall
+    The Intervall in write cycles, until the database file gets changed.
+If set to 0, database files will not get changed.

 * DatabaseName
-	The name of the database file.
+	The base name of the database file, without file ending.
+The single database files will be named in the format DatabaseName_Timestamp.

 * WriteIntervall
 	Interval in Milliseconds, the script shall write back to the database.